Updated: Mar 22

-In March I was about to throw in the towel, that was it, I was not going to teach any more yoga classes here and there.
+In March 2020, I was about to throw in the towel; that was it; I would not teach any more yoga classes here and there.
 Then suddenly, a pandemic happened!
 I wanted to give up all my yoga classes everywhere and only focus on my yoga teacher training.
-I found a job with a major tourism operator but due to Corona that got postponed.
+I found a job with a major tourism operator that would cover my living cost, but due to Corona, that got postponed.

-Yoga teaching can exhaust, especially if this is the major income you have and you are not blessed with a privileged status in society, that is, maybe a family that supports you in your passion or/and partner that is the main breadwinner.
+Yoga teaching can exhaust, especially if this is the major income you have.
+You are not blessed with a privileged status in society, that is, maybe a family that supports you in your passion or/and partner that is the main breadwinner.

 I am not saying it is impossible, but to be realistic, it is even more challenging if you live in an area where you hardly know anybody.
 So, here I had a new full-time job, a teacher training to start in April, where I wanted to employ various yoga teachers (this time with more care) and bang!
 Lockdown, and the slightly confusing question "what's next".

 For many, who work as yoga teachers, questions such how to achieve better job security have been on the agenda for a long time, but like everything else, time passes quicker than we can digest the changes around us.
 What could teaching look like in a post-COVID era?

 courtesy my beautiful niece